colinoflynn/pyjtagbs/README.md

 ## JTAG Notes

-Some devices have JTAG that is shared between debug & boundry scan by a physical pin (for example - Microchip SAM3U).
-For these devices your board is likely configured only for debug access, you may need to cahgne a pin strap or similar.
+Some devices have JTAG that is shared between debug & boundary scan by a physical pin (for example - Microchip SAM3U).
+For these devices your board is likely configured only for debug access, you may need to change a pin strap or similar.